What was Billy Graham's net worth?

 Throughout his career, Billy Graham sponsored, organized, and paid for massive training conferences for Christian evangelists.
 It has been estimated that during his lifetime, Billy's sermons have reached an audience across television and radio of more than 2.2 billion people.
 His organization has produced over 30 books, a magazine and a satellite network that reaches hundreds of millions of people around the globe.

-Personal Life: He married his wife Ruth in 1943 and they remained together until her death in 2007.
+Billy and his wife Ruth were married in 1943 and they remained together until her death in 2007.
 They had been married for nearly 64 years.
 Graham was notorious for never spending time alone with any woman other than his wife-this became known as the "Billy Graham Rule."
 Ruth and Billy had five children together, 19 grandchildren and several great-grandchildren.